Ieq Capital LLC Purchases 356 Shares of CME Group Inc. (NASDAQ:CME)

-Ieq Capital LLC boosted its holdings in CME Group Inc. (NASDAQ:CME – Get Rating) by 9.9% in the fourth quarter, according to the company in its most recent Form 13F filing with the SEC.
-The institutional investor owned 3,950 shares of the financial services provider’s stock after purchasing an additional 356 shares during the quarter.
-Ieq Capital LLC’s holdings in CME Group were worth $902,000 at the end of the most recent quarter.
+Ieq Capital LLC boosted its position in CME Group Inc. (NASDAQ:CME – Get Rating) by 9.9% in the fourth quarter, according to its most recent filing with the SEC.
+The institutional investor owned 3,950 shares of the financial services provider’s stock after purchasing an additional 356 shares during the period.
+Ieq Capital LLC’s holdings in CME Group were worth $902,000 as of its most recent SEC filing.

-CME Group (NASDAQ:CME – Get Rating) last posted its earnings results on Tuesday, February 8th.
-The financial services provider reported $1.66 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.64 by $0.02.
-CME Group had a net margin of 56.22% and a return on equity of 8.93%.
-During the same period in the previous year, the firm posted $1.39 EPS.
-On average, equities analysts predict that CME Group Inc. will post 7.5 EPS for the current year.
+CME Group (NASDAQ:CME – Get Rating) last released its earnings results on Tuesday, February 8th.
+The financial services provider reported $1.66 earnings per share for the quarter, beating analysts’ consensus estimates of $1.64 by $0.02.
+CME Group had a return on equity of 8.93% and a net margin of 56.22%.
+During the same period last year, the firm posted $1.39 earnings per share.
+As a group, equities research analysts forecast that CME Group Inc. will post 7.5 earnings per share for the current fiscal year.

-The company also recently announced a quarterly dividend, which was paid on Friday, March 25th.
-Shareholders of record on Thursday, March 10th were paid a $1.00 dividend.
+The business also recently announced a quarterly dividend, which was paid on Friday, March 25th.
+Stockholders of record on Thursday, March 10th were paid a $1.00 dividend.
+This represents a $4.00 dividend on an annualized basis and a dividend yield of 1.64%.
 The ex-dividend date of this dividend was Wednesday, March 9th.
-This is a boost from CME Group’s previous quarterly dividend of $0.90.
-This represents a $4.00 annualized dividend and a yield of 1.64%.
-CME Group’s dividend payout ratio is currently 54.72%.
+This is a positive change from CME Group’s previous quarterly dividend of $0.90.
+CME Group’s payout ratio is 54.72%.

-Several equities research analysts have recently commented on CME shares.
-StockNews.com started coverage on shares of CME Group in a research report on Thursday, March 31st.
-They set a “hold” rating for the company.
-Citigroup boosted their target price on shares of CME Group from $260.00 to $280.00 and gave the stock a “buy” rating in a research report on Thursday, February 10th.
-Deutsche Bank Aktiengesellschaft boosted their target price on shares of CME Group from $235.00 to $260.00 and gave the stock a “hold” rating in a research report on Thursday, February 10th.
-Credit Suisse Group decreased their target price on shares of CME Group from $265.00 to $262.00 and set a “neutral” rating for the company in a research report on Tuesday.
-Finally, Raymond James boosted their target price on shares of CME Group from $240.00 to $265.00 and gave the stock an “outperform” rating in a research report on Thursday, February 10th.
-One equities research analyst has rated the stock with a sell rating, ten have given a hold rating and five have issued a buy rating to the company’s stock.
-According to MarketBeat, CME Group has an average rating of “Hold” and a consensus price target of $252.08.

 CME Group Inc, together with its subsidiaries, operates contract markets for the trading of futures and options on futures contracts worldwide.
 It offers futures and options products based on interest rates, equity indexes, foreign exchange, agricultural commodities, energy, and metals, as well as fixed income products.